nigelrogasch/nibs-bids/nibs-bids-v6/non-invasive-brain-stimulation-v6.2.md

 | `thermal_index` | number | Thermal Index (TI) estimated for the delivered stimulation. |
 | `subject_feedback` | string | (Optional) Participant-reported perception, discomfort, or other feedback related to stimulation. |
 | `timestamp` | string | (Optional) Timestamp in ISO 8601 format indicating when the stimulation instance occurred or was logged by the system. |

+- Units for numerical parameters SHOULD be defined in the corresponding *_nibs.json sidecar when applicable.

 **  A complete example is included in Appendix A.